 $30,000 (30% of Jack’s gross income of $100,000) – $2,000 (20% of Jill’s gross income of $10,000) = $28,000

 If Jill receives the entire $28,000 per year from Jack, then her new income would be $38,000.
 Since 40 percent of the couple’s combined gross income of $110,000 would be $44,000, Jill is below the statutory “cap” for maintenance amounts.

 The statutory formula also provides a way to determine how long maintenance payments should last.
 The length of the marriage is the key factor here, and the range in years of the marriage is used to find how long the support obligation will last.
 For shorter marriages (those lasting less than 5 years), the support amount is multiplied by .20, and for slightly longer marriages (5-10 years), the support amount is multiplied by .40.
 When marriages have lasted longer than that, the time of support likewise increases: when the couple was married between 10 and 15 years, the amount is multiplied by .60, and between 15 and 20 years is by .80.
 A judge has the discretion to make an award of support for a marriage of longer than 20 years permanent or for as long as the marriage itself lasted.

 Applying the law to your case

 As you can see, spousal support awards are highly fact-specific.
 Also, unlike child support awards, they are not guaranteed in any divorce action.
-To better understand if you are entitled to spousal maintenance as part of your Illinois marital dissolution action, consult an experienced family law attorney like those at the Elgin law offices of Robert A. Chapski, Ltd. Call the firm 847-742-1642 or send them an email today.
+To better understand if you are entitled to spousal maintenance as part of your in Illinois marital dissolution action, consult an experienced family law attorney like those at the Robert A. Chapski, Ltd. Call the firm 847-742-1642 or send them an email today.